pheki/nx-udev/README.md

 ### Debian, Ubuntu, or any other distro that has `apt`

-I've generated a debian package in the [releases](https://github.com/pheki/nx-udev/releases), so you can just install it using `dpkg -i`:
+I've generated a debian package in the [releases](https://github.com/pheki/nx-udev/releases), so you can just install it with `dpkg -i`:

 ```bash
 # Download the debian package